cosc2336-ds-alg/assg01-solution/README.md

 number of values in the array that will be passed in as the second parameter.

+**NOTE**: Actually the array of `double` values should be declared to be a `const` parameter.
+Do you know why?
+We discussed passing in arrays as `const` parameters vs. as non constant in this units lecture videos.

 As usual a good first baby step is to uncomment the first test case for the `sumOfValues()` unit tests.
 Then create the function prototype for your function, and create a stub implementation that returns